You’ll find practical corporate event planning tips throughout this site. Here are several ideas you can add to your checklist for event planning.

 1: Commit to a pre-defined planning timeline

 At an early stage of the event planning process, create a detailed schedule of tasks along with a realistic, workable timeframe.
-You’ll find one such checklist for corporate event planning on this page.
+You’ll find one such a checklist for the corporate event planning on this page.

 You should include all pre-event tasks and note who is responsible for each.